- To explore line and mark-making to draw water

 - Using the different materials available and in different ways

-- Demonstrating what When a colour or tone is not light.
-Colour may have black added to it to make it darker…./light, thick/thin, wavy/straight and broken lines look like.
+- Demonstrating what dark/light, thick/thin, wavy/straight and broken lines look like.

 - Considering which colours to use.